|Susie Bell's Instructions for making your own air fresheners

 Unscented cut paper blank with smooth finish and soft absorbent middle.

-Page 1 Hearts, Ovals, Flip Flops, Stars and Circles.
+Page 1 Hearts, Ovals, Flip Flops, Stars, Circles, and Chicken/Hen.

 Page 2 Butterflies, Angels, Pink / Yellow Ribbons